kylejreed/vscode-deno-import-npm/README.md

 Run the Launch Client launch task from the VSCode debug menu.
 After making changes to the extension you can use the restart button in the VSCode debug menu, this makes a new build and reloads the client.

-Note that if you already have the deno extension installed from the VSCode Marketplace, it will be replaced for the Launch Client instance only.
-So there's no need to uninstall your existing Deno extension.
+Note that if you already have the extension installed from the VSCode Marketplace, it will be replaced for the Launch Client instance only.
+So there's no need to uninstall your existing extension.

 ## License